8ctopus/sciter-promise/README.md

 # sciter promise demo

-## get started
+## demo

 - git clone the repository
-- run `install.bat` to download the latest sciter binaries and library
+- run `install.bat` to download the latest sciter binaries and the sciter package manager
+- install packages `php spm.phar install`
 - run `scapp.bat`
 - to refresh the app after changes to the html/css click `F5`